 There is a lot of pressure on you to budget your finances after a divorce, but there are some things you can do to make it easier.

-For example, budgeting for the future is difficult when all your money goes towards paying off debts and living expenses.
+For example, budgeting for the future is tricky when all your money goes towards paying off debts and living expenses.

-However, if you budget an extra $20 per week into long-term investments like retirement funds or college savings accounts then this could provide peace of mind and benefit in the future.
+However, if you budget an extra $20 per week into long-term investments like retirement funds or college savings accounts, this could provide peace of mind and future benefits.

-In the beginning, it may seem like trying to budget money after a divorce isn’t possible, but stick with it and better money management will become second nature.
+In the beginning, trying to budget money after a divorce isn’t possible, but stick with it, and better money management will become second nature.

 7. Live simply

 Budgeting after a divorce can seem daunting, but it’s important to remember that living a financially simple life is key to getting back on your feet.
-Here are 10 tips to help make budgeting a little easier.
+Here are ten tips to help make budgeting easier.

 A. Identify your budgeting goals

-Having some money goals will help guide you and keep you focused, and also make budgeting more effective by giving you tangible financial milestones to track your progress against.
+Having some money goals will help guide you and keep you focused, making budgeting more effective by giving you tangible financial milestones to track your progress against.

 It is common to want everything you see, even if it’s outside of your budget.

-For example, ‘wants’ may include eating out or buying that new gadget, while ‘needs’ may include paying the power bill on time or having medical insurance.
+For example, ‘wants’ may include eating out or buying that new gadget, while ‘needs’ may consist of paying the power bill on time or having medical insurance.

 C. Don’t keep up with the Joneses

-This budgeting trap can be hard to avoid after a divorce, but it’s important not to be fooled by the feeling of wanting what your friends or neighbors have.
+This budgeting trap can be hard to avoid after a divorce, but it’s essential not to be fooled by the feeling of wanting what your friends or neighbors have.

 Instead, stay focused on working towards your financial goals while making sure you’re living within your means.